nusenu/RPKI-Observatory/pages/unreachable-networks/unreachable.md

 ## How often are the lists of unreachable networks updated?

-Pages are usually generated between daily and weekly.
+Pages are usually generated once a month.
 Every page shows a timestamp at the top.

 ## I found a false-positive / false-negative!